AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34330-orders-are-not-filtered-according-to-admin-timezone.md

 ---
-description: The MDVA-34330 patch solves the issue where orders are not filtered according to admin timezone.
-This patch is available when the Quality Patches Tool (QPT) 1.0.24 is installed.
-The patch ID is MDVA-34330.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-34330: Orders not filtered according to admin timezone"
 labels: support tool,QPT patches,Quality Patches Tool,MDVA-34330,QPT,MQP,QPT 1.0.24,issue,Magneto Commerce Cloud,Adobe Commerce,on-premises,cloud infrastructure,orders,filter,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
-title: 'MDVA-34330: Orders not filtered according to admin timezone'
 ---

-# MDVA-34330: Orders not filtered according to admin timezone

 The MDVA-34330 patch solves the issue where orders are not filtered according to admin timezone.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.24 is installed.
 The patch ID is MDVA-34330.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.